ThisIsLeoS/html-css-digitalocean/README.md

-A copy of the digitalocean.com site homepage.
+A copy of the digitalocean.com site homepage (as it was in October 2019) (https://www.digitalocean.com/).
 The page is fully responsive.

 What was used:
 - HTML
-- CSS (without Flexbox or animations)
+- CSS (without Flexbox)
 - Bootstrap 3.4

-No JavaScript was used :)
+No JavaScript was used